 The University of Washington study used a small sample of drivers aged 24-47.
 It asked them to drive the same car around a circuit and then along an open road at 80 kmh.
 In the car were 16 sensors placed on various systems.
 For example, brakes, accelerator, gears, engine revolutions per minute and speed.

-Even with only these few indicators, researchers could identify the driver with 100% certainty.
+Even with only these few indicators, researchers could identify the driver footprint with 100% certainty.
 In fact, they could do so using information from just one source!
 After 15 minutes of brake pedal data, they had an 87% chance of correctly identifying the driver.